 The National Cancer Institute estimates that 29,000 cases of cancer and 15,000 deaths can be linked to overexposure of radiation from CT scans every year.

 The FDA reports that it is investigating potentially defective CT scanners in three hospitals in Los Angeles County and one hospital in Huntsville, Alabama.
 They have received reports of 256 people who have received overdoses of radiation.
 In those hospitals, perfusion CT scans have incorrectly pumped radiation equivalent to several thousand chest x-rays into individual patients.
-There is no word on whether this was due to human error or machine error (the machines used were manufactured by GE Healthcare and Toshiba).
+There is no word on whether this was because of human error or machine error (the machines used were manufactured by GE Healthcare and Toshiba).

 Some safety questions to ask your doctor and radiologist before you go in for scans include: